N-cizauskas/TDS_Project/README.md

-# TDS_Project
+# Exploring Risk Factors of Hormone-sensitive Cancers Using Exposures Present in UK Biobank
-Group 8 Translational Data Science Project
+By Group 8, for Translational Data Science as part of MSc Health Data Analytics and Machine Learning